ratishphilip/CompositionExpressionToolkit/README.md

-## ScopedBatchHelper
+## 3. ScopedBatchHelper

-This class contains a static method **CreateScopedBatch** creates a scoped batch and handles the completed event the subscribing and unsubscribing process internally.
+This class contains a static method **CreateScopedBatch** creates a scoped batch and handles the subscribing and unsubscribing process of the **Completed** event internally.

 __API__: